bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The two peaks lie several kilometres from the trailhead, but back roads put it within reach of a mountain bike.
 From the parking lot, I hopped on my bike and started up the gentle resource road.
 I crossed the bridge, kept left at the next intersection, and then right.
 I came to the bottom of a rough, logging road that runs through a beautiful cutblock (joking of course; they are all ugly).
 Nine kilometres after starting, I reached the end of the road, ditched my bike and set off across the logging wasteland to the forest edge.
 My first objective was Swany's Ridge.

-Swany's Ridge and Quirk Ridge sit at the opposite ends of a shared ridge.
+Swany's Ridge and Quirk Ridge sit on opposite ends of a shared ridge.
 They are also connected by an ATV trail that follows the ridge.
 Reach the trail and hike north to Swany's or south to Quirk.

 I had planned to take a shallow angle to hit the trail near the col to Swany's, but forest trails were too beguiling; I took advantage of them and soon reached the trail.
 I followed the path as it dropped 40 m before climbing 100 m to Swany's Ridge.
 After a break on the pleasant, half-bare summit, I headed to Quirk Ridge nearly 3 km away.

 Even following a trail, it's not a cakewalk.
 Dirt bikers must love the roller-coaster ridge, but hikers not so much.
 The ups and downs pushed my total elevation gain to 1000 m, not to mention my patience.
-I reached the summit to find it too is half bare, but Quirk does provide a different view than Swany's.
+I reached the summit to find, it too, was half bare, but Quirk does provide a different view than Swany's.

 After spending a few minutes on the top, I started back down the trail.
 No way was I going to follow the roller coaster back very far.
 At a low point, I left the trail and made a beeline along thinly-forested slopes back to my bike.
 My ride back to the parking lot was swift and exhilarating.